kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 #### Config file

-A config file is an alternative for using Kosli flags or environment variables.
-Usually you'd use a config file for the values that rarely change - like api token or org, but you can represent all Kosli flags with config file.
+A config file is an alternative to using Kosli flags or environment variables.
+Usually you'd use a config file for the values that rarely change - like api token or org, but you can represent all Kosli flags in a config file.
 The key for each value is the same as the flag name, capitalized, so `--api-token` would become `API-TOKEN`, and `--org` would become `ORG`, etc.

 You can use JSON, YAML or TOML format for your config file.

-If you want to keep certain Kosli configuration in a file use `--config-file` flag when running Kosli commands to let the CLI tool know where to look for the file.
+You can use the `--config-file` flag when running Kosli commands to let the Kosli CLI know where to look for a config file.
 The file needs a valid format and extension, e.g.:

 **kosli-conf.json:**